ElAzzouziAyoub/tp-git/README.md

-#Git and Github Lab - feature B version / feature A
+#Git and Github Lab - feature A version